yugeshk/crab/README.md

     bb2={i -> [0, 99], x -> [1, +oo], y -> [0, 99], y-i<=0, y-x<=0, i-x<=0, i-y<=0}
 	ret={i -> [100, 100], x -> [100, +oo], y -> [100, 100], y-i<=0, y-x<=0, i-x<=0, i-y<=0}

-# Example reading the CFG from a file#
+# Example reading the CFG from a file and writing invariants to a json file #

 Crab can also communicate with other tools via files.
 This is useful with the client tool is written in a language different from C++ and thus, the C++ API cannot be used directly.

-The client tool only needs to write the CFG into a file following the grammar described below.
-Currently, this grammar is a subset of the language supported by the C++ API.

 1. Add option `-DENABLE_CFG_FROM_FILE=ON` to cmake.
 That is, when cmake installs crab type: